 The actual steps will be different for each brand.
 But, the general idea is the same.

-This article has a useful list of how to enable CEC for different TVs.
+This article has a helpful list of how to enable CEC for different TVs.

-When using a brand with its own proprietary HDMI-CEC system, the Settings section is typically where you initiate the communications.
+When using a brand with its own HDMI-CEC system, the settings section is where you would typically initiate the communications.

 For example, you would press the settings button on the remote with an LG television to open the settings menu.